teachingaway/teachingaway.github.io/_posts/2014-01-01-raising-capital-for-startups-seed-round.md

 ### Finding the Right Angels: Accredited Investors

-[How to select your angel investors](http://cdixon.org/2009/11/03/how-to-select-your-angel-investors/). [*Chris Dixon*](https://twitter.com/cdixon), 2009.
+[How to Select Your Angel Investors](http://cdixon.org/2009/11/03/how-to-select-your-angel-investors/). [*Chris Dixon*](https://twitter.com/cdixon), 2009.
 Don't reach for the “celebrity” investors.
 Celebrity investors might help generate buzz, but a startup is a long trip.
 Look for investors who will actually roll up their sleeves and help you after the initial buzz dies down.

-[What is an accredited investor](http://www.startupcompanylawyer.com/2009/04/03/what-is-an-accredited-investor/)? [*Yokum Taku*](https://twitter.com/Yokum), 2009.
+[What is an Accredited Investor](http://www.startupcompanylawyer.com/2009/04/03/what-is-an-accredited-investor/)? [*Yokum Taku*](https://twitter.com/Yokum), 2009.
 If you can’t raise money from an established seed fund, then raise money from an experienced and  "accredited" angel investor.
 And if not experienced, at the very least “accredited.”
 (Accredited = sufficiently rich as defined in the securities laws).

 [Taking Non-Accredited Money – Survival](http://siliconhillslawyer.com/2014/10/01/taking-non-accredited-money-startups/).
 [Jose Ancer](https://twitter.com/ancerj), 2014.
 Taking non-accredited money is risky, but sometimes it's the only option, especially for startups outside of California and New York.